Asian Football Confederation Logo PNG

 On May 8, 1954, officials from twelve Asian soccer associations gathered in Manila, Philippines, to establish a continental soccer organization, marking the creation of the Asian Football Confederation (AFC).
 The founding members included Afghanistan, Burma (now Myanmar), the Republic of China (Taiwan), Hong Kong, India, Indonesia, Japan, South Korea, Pakistan, the Philippines, Singapore, and South Vietnam.

 The first major tournament, the Asian Cup, was held in Hong Kong in 1956.
 South Korea emerged as the winner of the inaugural competition.
-With just four teams participating, this event laid the groundwork for soccer development across the continent and became Asia’s premier championship.
+With just four teams participating, this event laid the groundwork for soccer development across the continent and established itself as Asia’s premier championship.

-During the 1960s, the organization grew significantly, welcoming new members, including several from the Middle East.
+During the 1960s, the organization experienced significant growth, welcoming new members, including several from the Middle East.
 The host nation won the second Asian Cup in Israel in 1964.
 Around this time, efforts focused on improving tournament quality and investing in soccer infrastructure across member nations.

 The 1970s marked further growth in the sport’s popularity.
-In 1974, the Asian Club Championship was launched, which later evolved into the Champions League.
+In 1974, the Asian Club Championship was launched, and it later evolved into the Champions League.
 This competition elevated the quality of club soccer and encouraged the development of stronger national leagues.

 Throughout the 1980s, competitions expanded, with the Asian Cup including more teams to better represent the continent.
 Youth development became a priority, and tournaments for various age groups were introduced to nurture young talent.